vaishnavi-iyer/client-side/README.md

 - Spin up an API you've written (e.g. `json-cats`)
 - Hit the that API and render the results using a new client-side template (go write a new one).
+  (GOTCHA ALERT!
+Think about how this will work on GH-pages...
+Only use a previous API to test this locally - switch out for one on the interwobs for when you push this up, discuss in your pair why this is important)

 ## Release 3